Fort Laramie Three-Mile Hog Ranch

-The Fort Laramie Three-Mile Hog Ranch was built to serve as a social center away from the soldiers' post at historic Fort Laramie.
-Fort Laramie was a 19th-century military post in eastern Wyoming.
+The Fort Laramie Three-Mile Hog Ranch was built to serve as a social center away from the soldiers' post at historic Fort Laramie, a 19th-century military post in eastern Wyoming.
 It became notorious as a place for gambling and drinking, and for prostitution, with at least ten prostitutes always in residence.
-The location is notable as an example of one of only a few military bordellos still standing in the United States by 1974, the time of its nomination to the National Register of Historic Places The Fort Laramie site was one of a number of so-called "hog ranches" that appeared along trails in Wyoming.
+The location is notable as an example of one of only a few military bordellos still standing in the United States by 1974, the time of its nomination to the National Register of Historic Places.
+The Fort Laramie site was one of a number of so-called "hog ranches" that appeared along trails in Wyoming.

 Located about 3 mi from old Fort Laramie, the ranch was established in 1873 by Jules Ecoffey and Adolph Cuny as a trading post and saloon.
 The next year prostitution was added as a further attraction.
 One of the young prostitutes was said to be Martha Jane Cannary, more popularly known in later years as Calamity Jane.

 Both Ecoffey and Cuny had died by 1877.
 However, the site remained important as a social, commercial and transportation center, the nearest town of any size being Cheyenne, 85 mi away.
 The Cheyenne and Black Hills Stagecoach Company operated a hotel for stagecoach passengers, which apparently coexisted with the bordello, both operating until the stage line was abandoned in 1887.

 The ranch was described by U.S. Army Lieutenant John Gregory Bourke: